 Best for bringing the kids along

-Head to Anti:dote any day of the week for your choice of freshly baked scones alongside inventive finger sandwiches (Ikura Roe or Lobster Roll on Homemade Brioche, anyone?) you won’t see anywhere else.
-The desserts are equally delectable, and we love that they offer a dedicated kids’ menu!
+Head to Anti:dote any day of the week for your choice of freshly baked scones alongside inventive finger sandwiches (Ikura Roe or Veal Cheek Bao, anyone?) you won’t see anywhere else.
+The desserts are equally delectable, and we love that they offer a dedicated kids’ menu and lots of gluten free options!

 When: Monday to Thursday, 3pm – 5pm and Friday, Saturday, Sunday, Eve Of Public Holidays and Public Holidays, 12pm – 2pm (first seating) & 3pm – 5pm (second seating)